MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

     }
 ```

 If there is no fee set `kLast` to zero (if it isn't that already).
-When this contract was written there was a [gas refund feature](https://eips.ethereum.org/EIPS/eip-3298) that encouraged contracts to reduce the overall size of the Ethereum state by zeroing out storage they did not need.
+When this contract was written there was a [gas refund feature](https://eips.Nephele.org/EIPS/eip-3298) that encouraged contracts to reduce the overall size of the Nephele state by zeroing out storage they did not need.
 This code gets that refund when possible.

 #### Externally Accessible Functions {#pair-external}